TINTS and DAUBS colouring cdvs 1870s

-Thomas J. Nevin and Samuel Clifford (1827-1890) were close friends and colleagues over a period dating from ca. 1865 to Clifford’s death in 1890.
+Professional photographers Thomas J. Nevin (1842-1923) and Samuel Clifford (1827-1890) were close friends and colleagues over a period dating from ca. 1865 to Clifford’s death in 1890.
 Both maintained photographic studios in Hobart, producing commercial stereographs in significant numbers, as well as providing the local population with studio portraits.
 This full length carte-de-visite portrait of a young man standing next to a kitchen chair is heavily tinted.
 The verso bears the handwritten inscription “Clifford and Nevin, Hobart Town“.
 Several portraits with similar heavy colouring and the verso inscription, written in Clifford’s hand, are held in private and public collections.

-Scans courtesy © The Private Collection of John & Robyn McCullagh 2006.
-ARR.
+Courtesy © The Private Collection of John & Robyn McCullagh 2006 ARR.

-Photo historians have assumed the relationship with Samuel Clifford was transitory and dated to ca 1870 (McPhee, QVMAG 2007), which was not the case.
+Photo historians have assumed the relationship with Samuel Clifford was transitory, not lasting longer than ca 1870 (McPhee, QVMAG 2007), which was not the case.
 They have also assumed that Clifford ceased commercial practice ca. 1873 (Kerr, 1992, Long, 1995), which also appears to be incorrect.
-When Thomas Nevin advertised his retirement from commercial practice in the Mercury, 17th January 1875, on the eve of his appointment as a civil servant at the Town Hall and Police Office in The Mercury 17th January, 1876, Samuel Clifford announced in the same advertisement that he had acquired T. J. Nevin’s commercial negatives taken for private clients and would reprint them on request:
+When Thomas J. Nevin advertised his retirement from commercial practice in the Mercury, 17th January 1875, on the eve of his appointment to civil service as Office and Hall Keeper for the Hobart City Council at the Hobart Town Hall, Samuel Clifford announced in the same advertisement that he had acquired T. J. Nevin’s commercial negatives taken for private clients and would reprint them on request:

-Samuel Clifford had not ceased practice in 1873, therefore, as most commentators have assumed, and many extant prints with Samuel Clifford’s stamp or attribution are likely to be later reprints from Nevin’s negatives, including Nevin’s stereographs of Port Arthur (1871-1873, State Library of Tas) and of the upper Derwent Valley (late 1860s-1874).
+Samuel Clifford had not ceased practice in 1873, therefore, as most commentators have assumed, and many extant prints with Samuel Clifford’s stamp or attribution are likely to be later reprints from Thomas Nevin’s negatives, including Nevin’s stereographs of Port Arthur (1872-1874), and of the upper Derwent Valley (late 1860s-1874).
 Samuel Clifford inserted another notice in the Mercury of 16th March 1878 to advertise the sale of his own photographic stock: